ABDUT UNFILTERED

 • In contrast, Conventional Training offers more flexibility, typically taking 1 to 2 years depending on the individual’s pace, the flight school’s location and ability to provide quick paced training and the completion of the necessary exams.
 Since this route isn’t tied to any specific airline, there’s more freedom to look for employment at any company.
 If you can secure a job after completion of CPL then the difference in time may be well worth the risk.

 Flight schools around the world have different durations for training.
 In India the typical duration is 2-3 years but there is no hassle of conversion of licence.
 If you choose to go abroad, you could have a CPL in less than 12 months, but you will have to spend time in conversion of the CPL.
 But is this time difference worth it?
-The sooner you have a CPL the sooner your are employable !
-Click here if you want to know how to convert your CPL.
+The sooner you have a CPL the sooner your are employable!

 Job Assurance and Career Opportunities